 For Oily Hair: Deep Cleansing Shampoo Bar Recipe

-Sarah of Recipes and Rituals created this deep-cleansing, vegan DIY shampoo bar recipe to help those with oily hair.
+Sarah of Frolic and Fare created this deep-cleansing, vegan DIY shampoo bar recipe to help those with oily hair.
 In addition to deeply cleansing the hair, the apple cider vinegar helps to balance the pH of your scalp and boost shine.
 The jojoba beads provide exfoliation to your scalp and are a great alternative to microbeads because they are biodegradable.
 The use of essential oils in this recipe allows you to change the scent of the shampoo bar to fit your needs or preferences.
 Friese explains that essential oils have different properties and you can choose to include those that address your hair/scalp concerns.
-Some examples include rosemary oil, which is anti-inflammatory and tea tree oil, which can help with dry scalp and dandruff.
+Some examples include rosemary oil, which is anti-inflammatory, and tea tree oil, which can help with dry scalp and dandruff.
 In addition to deeply cleansing the hair, the apple cider vinegar helps to balance the pH of your scalp and boost shine.

 - 15 g Jojoba beads